stefan-jeitler/change-blog/ReadMe.md

 ## Disclaimer

-This is a side project that should not be used in productive environment.
+This is a side project and should not be used in productive environment.
 The basic idea for this project comes from [Keep a changelog](https://keepachangelog.com/en/1.1.0/).

 ## Basic Concept